AbinashBishoyi/FreeRapid/etc/readme.txt

 2. Have you tried to application turn off and on again? :-)
 3. Check homepage http://wordrider.net/freerapid and/or issue tracker at http://bugtracker.wordrider.net/
    for possible new known bug
-4. You can try to delete configuration files - its location is described in Installation section
+4. You can try to delete configuration files (its location is described in section VI - Installation )
 5. Run application in debug mode:
    Windows OS: frd.exe --debug
    Linux/MacOS: java -jar frd.jar --debug
-6. Report problem with app.log as described in Bug report section
+6. Report problem with app.log as described in section VI

 VI.
 Bug report